Volunteering 101 Series:

 While new ideas are great for innovative progress, keeping established projects going is essential to the long-term vision of grassroots nonprofits and requires volunteer workhorses that put in the hours.
-In the end, a skill set that fits right in with an organization can be just as helpful as one that brings in fresh ideas.
+In the end, a skill set that fits right in with an organization can be just as helpful as one that adds fresh perspectives.

 Salasaka / Ecuador recycling program at Escuela Katitawa

-attitude & work ethics As mentioned before, actual tasks don’t always correspond to a volunteer’s pre-arrival expectations, since there are moments when not all volunteers’ preferences can be accommodated simultaneously.
-In my experience there are two main types of volunteers with exact opposite reactions: one is the demanding volunteer who arrives with an agenda and wants to engage exclusively in the anticipated tasks.
-This attitude can lead to frustration, anger and early termination.
-The other one is the flexible volunteer, whose only agenda is being useful to the project in whatever way the people in charge see fit.
-This is usually the more gratifying attitude and contributes to a more productive work environment.
+attitude & work ethics As mentioned before, tasks don’t always correspond to pre-arrival expectations since there is no guarantee that all volunteers’ preferences can be accommodated simultaneously.
+In my experience there are two scenarios: volunteers who arrive with an agenda and want to (or even demand to) engage exclusively in the anticipated tasks, might end up frustrated or angry, which can lead to early termination; flexible volunteers whose only agenda is being useful to the project in whatever way the people in charge see fit, might feel more gratified and contribute to a more productive work environment.

-That being said, there is a fine line between the demanding volunteer and somebody with a proactive spirit, determination and creative ideas, which add value to the project.
-Along the same fine lines is the distinction between the flexible volunteer and somebody who is passive, less driven and little motivated, thereby bringing an idle work ethic to the project.
+That being said, there is a fine line between demanding volunteers and those with determination, creative ideas, and a proactive spirit, which add value to the project.
+Along the same fine lines is the distinction between a flexible volunteer and somebody who is passive, less driven and little motivated, thereby bringing an idle work ethic to the project.

 impact factors related to organizational structures and evaluation methods

-Take educational projects for instance: to quantify how much a kid has advanced on its academics thanks to volunteers is a tough task; after all, many other circumstances and people might factor into the final grade a child achieves on a given subject.
-If, on top of that, a nonprofit organization has no system in place to document and analyze a kid’s advancement, there is just no quantifiable way of knowing how effective a volunteer program is.
+Take educational projects for instance: to quantify how much a kid has advanced academically thanks to volunteers is a tough task; after all, other people and circumstances might factor into the final grade a child achieves on a given subject.
+If on top of that a nonprofit organization has no system in place to document and analyze a kid’s advancement, there is just no quantifiable way of knowing how effective a volunteer program is.

-At La Esperanza Granada in Nicaragua volunteers wrote down an account of their activities upon departure, which was a good transitional record in theory; yet, while I did my writing upon departure, I didn’t read the account of my predecessor when I arrived, which made the structure seem barely enforced and superfluous.
-Then again, the notebooks were just part of a larger framework and local supervisors made sure that new arrivals were brought up to speed.
+At La Esperanza Granada in Nicaragua volunteers wrote down an account of their activities upon departure, which was a good transitional record in theory; yet, while I did my writing upon departure, I didn’t read the account of my predecessor when I arrived, so the structure wasn’t really enforced and rendered somewhat useless.
+Then again, the notebooks were just one part of a larger framework and local supervisors made sure that new arrivals were brought up to speed.

 East London / South Africa how do you measure the impact of warmth and love?

-If no analytical tools are at hand, the results of a volunteer’s commitment come down to the subjective judgment of supervisors and the volunteer her/himself.
+If no analytical tools are at hand, the results of a volunteer’s commitment come down to the subjective judgment of supervisors and the volunteers themselves.
 Again, the personal perspective and evaluation of usefulness becomes central.

 organizational set up Just like any entity in the private sector, the organizational set up of nonprofits and their volunteer programs largely influences the outcome.
 Many of the managerial processes that steer the decision making of nonprofits are equivalent or similar to for-profit settings, along dimensions such as administration, coordination, project management, marketing, finance etc. The more professional the set-up, the better the actual results: great marketing helps attract volunteers in the first place; a well-coordinated program can adapt to highly fluctuating volunteer numbers; a resourceful finance department establishes a stable donation system, while also seeking sustainable income for when volunteers and donations are scarce.